 Ann Arbor Hash Bash

-One of the most popular nicknames for cannabis got its name from the time of day a group of high school students in San Rafael, California would gather for a toke.
+Legend has it, one of the most popular nicknames for cannabis use originated with the time of day a group of high school students in San Rafael, California would gather for a toke.

 From that inauspicious beginning, April 20 has become one of the world’s most celebrated countercultural holidays, with events ranging from a “smokeout” in Belfast, Northern Ireland to a “hash bash” in Ann Arbor, Michigan to “Weedstock” in Atlanta.